jennerhanni/GraphletDB/README.md

 ### 🔧 aboutGraphlet()

-This function logs the current version of GraphletJS to the console.
-It's a utility function that can be used to verify the version of the GraphletJS library loaded in your project.
+This helper function logs the current version of GraphletJS to the console.

 ```javascript
 aboutGraphlet();  // Outputs "GraphletJS v0.0.1"